-There’s a different feeling among Devon County Council’s leadership team with regards to its biggest challenge – SEND, (special educational needs and disabilities).
+There’s a different feeling among our leadership team with regards to our biggest challenge – SEND, (special educational needs and disabilities).

-Talk to its directors or heads of service and there’s a palpable change in energy.
+Talk to our directors or heads of service and there’s a palpable change in energy.

 They’re meeting weekly, sometimes twice weekly or more, to discuss progress on work to improve SEND services.

-The increased frequency and the expansion of the services attending them, is a reflection that the council has dialled up its determination to transform its SEND support.
+The increased frequency and the expansion of the services attending them, is a reflection that we’ve dialled up our determination to transform our SEND support.

 It’s driven partly by data – growing waiting times for diagnosis; increasing number of children with Education Health and Care Plans (EHCPs) who are not in education, employment or training – but more importantly the shift in gear comes with the realisation that despite so much work in the last 18 months to improve or build new foundations on which to improve services, young people and their families are simply not yet feeling it.

-For all its own changes at the top in recent years, the council has now established a new leadership team in children’s services, which is more determined, more insistent on change.
+For all our own changes at the top in recent years, we’ve now established a new leadership team in children’s services, which is more determined, more insistent on change.

-It’s expecting more, and it’s driving change harder.
-It’s also got a new political administration at the helm that has made SEND one of its top two priorities.
+They’re expecting more, and driving change harder.
+We’ve also got a new political administration at the helm that has made SEND one of its top two priorities.

-That’s the backdrop to where the council is on its improvement journey.
+That’s the backdrop to where we are on our improvement journey.

 Four priorities to focus on this year